top of page

 I would assert that as the source technology for every other strand of technology, language bears the primary responsibility to advance.
 It’s as if language is the “operating system” for other strands of technology, which are analogous to software programs.
 They run on the operating system, and if that operating system falls too far behind, it will cause issues running software programs.

 Little effort has been made to do this.
-Indeed, too many people intentionally exploit the ambiguity of language to mislead others.
+Indeed, too many people intentionally exploit the ambiguity of language to mislead others (the field of modern mental hell-th is an ideal example of this ).
 Advancing the communication side of this technological coin would help to reduce and eventually eliminate such exploitation.

 The next aspect of language as a technology is that it is used for knowledge production.
 As we arrive at new phenomena, we create words for them.
 The words refer to an underlying reality.
 Once we have a word, we can then use our technology to produce bodies of knowledge on the word by identifying and organizing related phenomena.